mbromberek/ProcessWorkout/README.md

 ### Technolgies
 - Uses API calls to DarkSky gets the weather conditions for the start and end of the exercise.
 - Uses AppleScript to update the Apple Numbers spreadsheet.
+- Run_ProcessRunGap.applescript will setup the environment and run run the Python script.

 ### Details saved in sheet